dnaber-de/WP-REST-endpoints-to-admin-bar/readme.md

 ## Why
 Developing with a REST API often needs you to visualize the data structure.
-I found the easiest way for me to do that directly in the browser using a JSON formatter like [JSONView (for Firefox)](http://jsonview.com/).
+I found the easiest way for me to do that directly in the browser using a JSON formatter like [JSONView for Firefox](http://jsonview.com/) or [JSON Viewer for Chromium](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh).
 While it is no problem to queue for public data like `/wp-json/posts` or `/wp-json/taxonomies/category/terms` one need a valid nonce to avoid CSRF-attacks when queuing sensitive data like `/wp-json/users`.
 That is what the plugin does: it provide links with valid nonces as request parameter.